Skip to content

 The preview file

 Lastly, have a look at swag-dailymotion-preview.ts.
-In most cases, not much logic is to be found here, since this is the preview loaded when choosing a CMS element for your block.
-It makes sense to show an example preview, a miniature skeleton of the result, or just the Dailymotion logo.
-Therefore, the following code will suffice for your example extension:
+In most cases, this file contains minimal logic, as it is only used for the preview when selecting a CMS element for your block.
+It is common to show an example preview, a skeleton of the result, or just the Dailymotion logo.
+The following code is sufficient for this example:

 import Vue from 'vue'